Jacob Bronowski

 Jacob Bronowski (18 January 1908 – 22 August 1974) was a Polish-British mathematician and philosopher.
-He was known to friends and professional colleagues alike by the nickname Bruno.
-He is best known for developing a humanistic approach to science, and as the presenter and writer of the thirteen-part 1973 BBC television documentary series, and accompanying book The Ascent of Man, which led to his regard as "one of the world's most celebrated intellectuals".
+He is best known for developing a humanistic approach to science, and as the presenter and writer of the thirteen-part 1973 BBC television documentary series, and accompanying book, The Ascent of Man.
+He was widely regarded as "one of the most revered intellectuals on the global stage."

-Bronowski's family moved from Congress Poland to Germany and then to England while he was a child.
+Bronowski's family moved from Congress Poland to Germany and then to England in 1920, when he was 12 years old.
 He won a scholarship to study mathematics at the University of Cambridge.
 His interests have been described as ranging "widely, from biology to poetry and from chess to Humanism".
-He taught mathematics at the University College Hull between 1934 and 1942.
+He taught mathematics at University College Hull between 1934 and 1942.
 During World War II he led the field of operations research and worked to increase the effectiveness of Allied bombing.

-After the war he headed the projects division of UNESCO.
-Bronowski wrote poetry and had a deep affinity with William Blake.
+After the war Bronowski headed the projects division of UNESCO.
+He wrote poetry and had a deep affinity for William Blake.
 From 1950 to 1963 he worked for the National Coal Board in the UK.
 From 1963 he was a resident fellow of the Salk Institute for Biological Studies in San Diego, until his death in 1974 in East Hampton, New York, just a year after the airing of his Ascent of Man.

 Early life and education

 Jacob Bronowski was born to a Polish-Jewish family in Łódź, Congress Poland, in 1908.
 His family moved to Germany during the First World War, and to Britain in 1920, Bronowski's parents having been married in Britain in the London house of his maternal grandfather in 1907.
-Although, according to Bronowski, he knew only two English words on arriving in Britain, he gained admission to the Central Foundation Boys' School in London and went on to study at the University of Cambridge, where he graduated as Senior Wrangler.
+Although, according to Bronowski, he knew only two English words on arriving in Britain, he gained admission to the Central Foundation Boys' School in London and went on to study mathematics at the University of Cambridge, graduating as Senior Wrangler (best student mathematician) in 1930.

-As a mathematics student at Jesus College, Cambridge, Bronowski co-edited—with William Empson—the literary periodical Experiment, which first appeared in 1928.
+As a mathematics student at Jesus College, Cambridge, Bronowski co-edited – with William Empson – the literary periodical Experiment, which first appeared in 1928.
 Bronowski would pursue this sort of dual activity, in both the mathematical and literary worlds, throughout his professional life.
 He was also a strong chess player, earning a half-blue while at Cambridge and composing numerous chess problems for the British Chess Magazine between 1926 and 1970.
 He received a PhD in mathematics at Cambridge in 1935, writing a dissertation in algebraic geometry.
 For a time in the 1930s he lived near Laura Riding and Robert Graves in Majorca.
 From 1934 to 1942, he taught mathematics at the University College of Hull.
 Beginning in this period, the British secret service MI5 placed him under surveillance, believing he was a security risk, which may have restricted his access to senior posts in the UK.